stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

 "without the possibility of failure") and provably total.
-If done properly, this step encodes and handles most if not all ways in which things can go wrong in your program, allowing your to come up with clear error messages telling users exactly what caused an issue.
+If done properly, this step encodes and handles most if not all ways in which things can go wrong in your program, allowing you to come up with clear error messages telling users exactly what caused an issue.
 As you surely have experienced yourself, there are few things more frustrating than a non-trivial computer program terminating with an unhelpful "There was an error" message.